ckdextergames/Icarus_mods/README.md

 __Prototype Preservation Crate__

 The internally-powered Prototype Preservation Crate (from the Oasis: Angler mission) is now available for research and purchase in the Orbital Workshop.
+Please note you can only bring down / call down one per prospect.
+Any others will disappear.
+If more than one is desired, we recommend instead using JimK's Preservation Crate.

 __Workshop Furnaces__